 Alex Colville died at his home in Wolfville, Nova Scotia on July 16, 2013.

 In August 2014, the Art Gallery of Ontario opened a major Colville exhibition of 100 paintings, drawings and screenprints.
-The exhibition, exploring Colville's ongoing influence, was curated by the AGO's Curator of Canadian Art Andrew Hunter, and will travel to the National Gallery of Canada, Spring 2015.
+The exhibition, exploring Colville's ongoing influence, was curated by the AGO's Curator of Canadian Art Andrew Hunter, and travelled to the National Gallery of Canada, Spring 2015.

 Alex Colville, Leading Canadian Artist, Dies at 92 - New York Times